ZebulonRouseFrantzich/opencode-athena/commands/athena-status.md

 ### Warning Signs
 - ⚠️ Multiple stories blocked
-- ⚠️ Story in_progress for too long
+- ⚠️ Story in-progress for too long
 - ⚠️ No progress for extended time
 - ⚠️ Blockers not getting resolved